Why Computational Audiology ?

 Computational audiology is the augmentation of traditional hearing health care by digital methods including artificial intelligence and machine learning.
 Continue reading

-Let’s democratize audiology for persons suffering from hearing loss worldwide.
+Let’s democratize audiology for people with hearing loss worldwide.
 Promote FAIR data policies and Open Science initiatives in audiology for researchers and clinicians.
 Create methods to deal with the layers of complexity and enhance interoperability.
 If we work together with all stakeholders involved collaborate on global standards, on a computational infrastructure, and on policies to increase the transparency and responsible use of AI in audiology we can reduce the global burden of hearing loss.

 Add your repository to the Zenodo community for computational audiology via this link.

-Read our publication on computational audiology or check out videos on Computational Audiology TV.
+Read our publication on computational audiology or check out videos below on Computational Audiology TV.

 Wikipedia